honzajavorek/foto/README.md

 ## Why Elk?

 Because it is a lovely short word.
-Short enough to be typed often into my Xubuntu terminal. <small>And because I lived in Finland for half of a year and actually quite like these animals.</small>
+Short enough to be typed often into my Xubuntu terminal. <small>And because I lived in Finland for half of a year and I actually quite like these animals.</small>

 ## License: ISC